sethblack/python-seo-analyzer/README.md

 Python SEO Analyzer
 ===========

-A small SEO tool that analyzes the structure of a site, crawls the site, count words in the body of the site and warns of any general SEO related issues.
+An SEO tool that analyzes the structure of a site, crawls the site, count words in the body of the site and warns of any general SEO related issues.

-Requires Python 2.7+, BeautifulSoup4, minidom, nltk, numpy and urllib2.
+Requires Python 3.4+, BeautifulSoup4, minidom, nltk, numpy and urllib2.

 Installation
 ------------